Denchikkkk/LAClippers_2025_Performance/README.md

 ### 1.1 Overview of the project

-This project consisted in first, download the data
+This project analyzes the performance of the Los Angeles Clippers, focusing on key basketball metrics such as points scored, wins, etc. By leveraging basic game data, we explore scoring patterns, win probabilities, and trends in the team's performance over time.
+The project combines data extraction, transformation, and analysis to derive actionable insights, offering a clear view of the Clippers' gameplay dynamics and efficiency.
+Through this work, we aim to highlight how fundamental statistics can reveal meaningful trends in professional basketball.

-### 1.2 Project Goals
+### 1.2 Project Goal

-The goal that we set before starting the analysis, was to try to find any significal factors that could explain Clippers' victories and their defeats.
-Ideally it would be fun to find some insights Our data is limited, but data is magic.
+The goal of this project was to identify the key factors that led the Los Angeles Clippers to win games and to understand the patterns contributing to their losses.

 ## 2. Dataset